Northwest Region (Cameroon): History

 The origins of the region are linked to the settlement of the Tikar people who joined the Bamoun Kingdom, in the 1700s.
 In 1884, the region was colonized by Germany under the regime of the protectorate until 1916 when it became a condominium administered jointly by the United Kingdom and the France.
 In 1919, the administration of the North West region, as part of Southern Cameroons became solely British.
-In 1961, the region joined the Cameroon, under the 1961 British Cameroons referendum.
+In 1961, the region joined Cameroon as part of the federated state of West Cameroon, under the 1961 British Cameroons referendum.

-At the end of 2017, a Ambazonian separatist movement in the two English-speaking regions of North West and South West began a wave of violence terrorists affecting soldiers, police, business leaders and workers.
+At the end of 2017, an Ambazonian separatist movement in the two English-speaking regions of North West and South West began a wave of violence affecting soldiers, police, business leaders and workers.
 Separatist activists are trying in particular to prevent children from returning to school.
-Between 2016 and 2019, terrorists reportedly ransacked, destroyed or burned down more than 174 schools.
+Between 2016 and 2019, separatists reportedly ransacked, destroyed or burned down more than 174 schools.

 Administration

 The Northwest Region (known before 2008 as the Northwest Province) is the third most populated province in Cameroon.
-It has one major metropolitan city, Bamenda, with several other smaller towns such as Wum, Kumbo, Mbengwi, Ndop, Nkambé, Batibo, Bambui and Oshie.
+It has one major metropolitan city, Bamenda, with several other smaller towns such as Wum, Kumbo, Mbengwi, Ndop, Nkambé, Batibo, Bambui, Bafut and Oshie.
 The province saw an increase in its population from approximately 1.2 million in 1987 to 1.8 million in 2010.
 The population density of 99.12 people per square kilometer is higher than the national average of 22.6.
 The provincial urban growth rate is 7.95%, higher than the national average of 5.6%, while the rural growth rate, at 1.16%, is equal to the national rate.
 In 2001, according to the Statistical Provincial Services of the North-West Province, the population of the province is young, with over 62% of its residents being less than 20 years old.
 Therefore, the dependency rate in the province is high, particularly in the rural areas.

 Like other regions in Cameroon, the Northwest Region is made up of administrative divisions.
 The province was created in 1972 with five divisions or departments: Bui, Donga-Mantung, Menchum, Mezam, and Momo.
 Today, it has seven divisions, the additions being Boyo, which was carved out of the Menchum division, and Ngo-Ketunjia or Ngoketunjia, split off from the Mezam division.
 Each division is further subdivided, with thirty-one total subdivisions in the Northwest Province.
 The basic unit of local government is the council, and there are thirty-two councils in the region.